How Do I Get a Sign Installed?

 The Virginia Department of Transportation (VDOT) maintains street signs in all counties except on secondary roads in Arlington and Henrico counties.
 For VDOT-maintained signs, call your local VDOT residency.

-How Do I Get a Street-Name Sign Installed?
+How Do I Get a Post-Mounted Street-Name Sign Installed?

 VDOT is responsible for the initial installation of a system of street signs on roads that it maintains.
-Each locality is responsible for all maintenance of the signs thereafter.
+Each locality is responsible for all maintenance of the signs thereafter, except for street name signs on overhead traffic signal mast arms.
 For details, contact your local public works office.

 How Do I Get a Speed-Limit Sign Installed?